lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 #### 15.1 Create Helpers Only When They Add Meaning

-A helper should reduce repeated logic, remove nesting, isolate a responsibility, or create the main flow easier to read.
+A helper should reduce repeated logic, remove nesting, isolate a responsibility, or make the main flow easier to read.

 ##### Weak helper